Gratitude changes the brain. Therefore, gratitude changes everything.

 No matter how down we may feel, there is always something to feel thankful for, which is the beauty in this practice.
 Even searching for something to feel thankful for is making positive changes in the brain.

-Gratitude can also act as a springboard for those low moments—it can be there to lift us from falling further into a downward spiral.
-It can then shine as light no matter the darkness we may face.
+Gratitude also acts as a springboard for those low moments.
+It shines as light no matter the darkness we may face.
 That light will grow, shine bigger and brighter, through practice and persistence.

 It takes a few weeks to establish a new habit, and receiving the many benefits from a gratitude practice may take about eight weeks.
 It’s easiest to build new habits in the morning, and practicing gratitude when waking up also influences the subconscious mind.

 You can start out by feeling thankful for just one or a few things when you wake up and let it develop naturally with time.
 You can also include gratitude in your morning routine and meditation practice.
 If it helps, you can do this with a meditation that I made for you.

-Writing down what you’re grateful for is highly effective and can easily be developed into a morning regimen.
+Writing down what you’re grateful for is highly effective and can be developed into a morning regimen.
 You can do this by simply listing at least a few things that you’re thankful for, or elaborating on how and why you’re thankful for what you list.